yandex-cloud/docs/en/managed-clickhouse/operations/monitoring.md

    * **Disk space usage per host**: Shows how much disk space is used on each host (two charts are displayed: in bytes and %).
    * **Disk usage per host**: The speed of disk operations on each host (bytes per second).
    * **Disk write per host**: Disk write rate on each host (bytes per second).
-   * **Failed insert queries per host**: The number of failed insert queries per second on each host.
+   * **Failed insert queries per host**: The percentage of failed insert queries per second on each host.
-   * **Failed queries per host**: The total number of failed queries per second on each host.
+   * **Failed queries per host**: The total percentage of failed queries per second on each host.
-   * **Failed select queries per host**: The number of failed select queries per second on each host.
+   * **Failed select queries per host**: The percentage of failed select queries per second on each host.
+   * **Inode usage**: The number of inodes used (two charts are displayed: pieces and percent).
+   * **Insert queries**: The number of insert queries per second.
+   * **Insert queries per host**: The number of insert queries per second on each host.
    * **Inserted data**: Data insertion rate (bytes per second).
    * **Inserted data per host**: Data insertion rate on each host (bytes per second).
    * **Inserted rows per host**: Row insertion rate on each host (rows per second).
-   * **Insert queries**: The number of insert queries per second.
-   * **Insert queries per host**: The number of insert queries per second on each host.
    * **Max data parts per partition**: The largest number of data parts per partition across tables.
 The limit for this value is set in the [DBMS settings](../concepts/settings-list#setting-merge-tree).
 Approaching the limit indicates excessive load or low efficiency of data insertion.
    * **Max replication delay across tables**: The longest replication delay across tables.
 Values greater than a few seconds may indicate excessive load or replication issues.
-   * **Max replication queue across tables**: The maximum length of a table replication queue.
-Values greater than a few units may indicate excessive load or replication issues.
    * **Memory usage**: The use of RAM in bytes.
    * **Memory usage per host**: Shows how much RAM is used on each host (two charts are displayed: in bytes and %).
    * **Merged data**: Data merge rate (bytes per second).